juanmiguelrl/breast-cancer-subtyping/README.md

 After the download, all that has to be done is prepare a json file with the parameters needed at main.py (json file explanation uncompleted at the moment)
 ## json

+### Manifest download options (manifest):
+Compulsory:
+output_file : the path where the manifest will be stored
+Optional:
+projects : list with the projects to search for the query (has the project TCGA-BRCA as default)
+name_restrictions : List with restrictions for the name of the slides searched (for example ["\*TS\*"] will search for the files which contains TS in their names)
+endpoint : the endpoint where the query request will be sent, it should not be necessary to modify it (as default it has https://api.gdc.cancer.gov/files)

 ### Preprocess options in json (filter):
 Compulsory:
 input_dir : directory path with the images to preprocess (written in the format "directory\\*")